Dino Crisis 2: Reception

 The PlayStation version received "generally favorable reviews" according to the review aggregation website Metacritic.
-In Japan, Famitsu gave it a score of 32 out of 40.
+Four writers discussed the game in the Japanese magazine Famitsu.
+While noting it was more action-oriented than the earlier game, they also found it less difficult and still worth going for repeated playthroughs.
+One reviewer found the constant stream of weaker dinosaurs showing up as being frustrating, but still found it intoxicating to continuously blast away at them.

 In his review, Ben Stahl of GameSpot commented that the first Dino Crisis was as if Capcom "replaced the zombies with carnivorous dinosaurs" for a Resident Evil spin-off.
 However, he found Dino Crisis 2 "an original, enjoyable experience that can no longer be considered just another entry into the survival-horror genre", as it "avoids the stereotypes of the genre and delivers one of the most refreshing takes on the action-adventure genre to date."
 Douglass C. Perry of IGN concurred that the game had been "stripped of its slow-paced Resident Evil shell and its haunting, creepy shockeroo tricks."
 Perry had even more praise for the game, saying, "The creatures and the design are both excellent, and the jungle backgrounds, and especially the underwater environments, are simply top-notch."
 GamePros review commented that "sound is solid, with an unobtrusive musical score that blends well with gaming effects, i.e. the telltale rustle of foliage preceding a raptor's leap for your throat isn't drowned out by J-pop."
 (Note: GamePro gave the PlayStation version 4.5/5 for graphics, two 4/5 scores each for sound and control, and 5/5 for fun factor.)
 Edge gave it six out of ten, saying, "What Dino Crisis 2 does exceptionally well is take all the elements from the survival horror pantheon and hone them for popular consumption. [...]
 Even the underwater sequence, which is well presented and excellently executed, is not enough to submerge the feeling that corridor-based survival horror has hit something of a creative dead end."